jupyterhub/nbgitpuller/README.md

 - **branch** is the branch name to use when cloning from the repository.
   This parameter is optional and defaults to `master`.
 - **subPath** is the path of the directory / notebook inside the repo to launch after cloning.
-  This parameter is optional and defaults to just opening the directory containing contents of your repository.
+  This parameter is optional, and defaults to opening the base directory of the linked Git repository.